AndresF-SanchezG/MyFirstApplication-IExternalCommand/README.md

   Namespace: The namespace is used to organize and group related classes.
 In this case RevitAPP can contain all classes and types related to the application.

+  The class clas1: Is a starting point to defining the specific functionality that you want to add to your Revit application.
+You can add methods, properties, and others members to this class as needed to develop your application.